 A seizure happens when there are certain types of abnormal electrical activity in the brain.
 During a seizure, you may:

-If you have two or more seizures that are not due to an illness or other trigger, then it is considered a seizure disorder.
+If you have 2 or more seizures that are not due to an illness or other trigger, then it is considered a seizure disorder.
 This condition is also known as epilepsy.
 Seizure disorders may be classified by the part of the brain they affect and the kinds of symptoms they cause.
 One way to categorize into two important groups is:

 Seizures are caused by abnormal brain function.
 For many people, it is not known what causes the malfunction.
 Some known causes include: